Graham Cracker Crust

 Run the food processor until the graham crackers are ground finely into crumbs, making sure there are no large bits of cracker left.

-Run the food processor again until the crumbs are moistened:
+Run the food processor again until the fine crumbs are moistened.
+The crust mixture should look kind of sandy.

-Pour the moistened graham cracker crumbs into whatever pan you’re using, and spread as evenly as you can with a spatula:
+Pour the moistened graham cracker crumbs into whatever pan you’re using, and spread the crumb mixture as evenly as you can with a spatula:

-Here I’m using an 11″ tart pan with a removable bottom, but you can put this into a pie plate or whatever dish you’d like.
+Here I’m using an 11″ tart pan with a removable bottom, but you can put this into a standard 9-inch pie plate, a springform pan, or whatever dish you’d like.

 Now for the Important Part: Press firmly!

-Press and flatten the crumbs firmly using a rounded measuring cup:
+Press and flatten the crumbs firmly using the bottom of a measuring cup (or the bottom of a glass, ideally one that’s rounded):

-It’s very important to be thorough about evenly compacting the crust, as this will help the crust hold together when you go to slice your tart or pie later on.
+It’s very important to be thorough about evenly compacting the crust against the bottom of the pie plate or pan, as this will help the homemade crust hold together when you go to slice your tart or pie later on.

 No Need to Bake, Just Chill It!

-Chill the crust for 30 minutes, then you can go ahead and fill it with whatever you’d like.
+Chill the crust for 30 minutes, covered with plastic wrap, then you can go ahead and fill it with whatever you’d like.

 Here I’m doing a mascarpone filling:

-I then top it with strawberry slices for this wonderful Strawberry Tart, which is completely no-bake.
+I then top it with strawberry slices for this wonderful Strawberry Tart, which is a completely no bake dessert.

-You can see how beautifully the graham cracker crust holds up, even when completely removed from the tart pan (affiliate):
+You can see how beautifully the no bake crust holds up, even when completely removed from the tart pan (affiliate):

 What you want here is enough thickness to hold the base of the filling, but not overpowering for the rest of the dessert: